Consumer Medicine Information

 Dynastat passes into breast milk, therefore, breastfeeding should be discontinued during treatment with Dynastat.

-Your doctor and nurse need to know if you are a smoker.
+Your doctor and nurse need to know if you are a smoker or drink alcohol.

 Your doctor and nurse need to know if you currently have an infection.